 Digital Health and App Experience.
 With the hundreds of thousands of health apps available, health systems and plans do not have reliable methods for knowing which apps their consumers are using or whether those apps are appropriate based on an individual’s health status.
 At the same time, the digital strategies of health plans and systems tend to be fragmented.
 This Work Group will identify best practices for patient/member app and digital health experience to enable more accessible and coordinated care.

-All three Work Groups will circulate draft and final best practices to payer, provider and life sciences CEOs, boards, regulators, developers and other relevant people and organizations.
+The Work Groups will circulate draft and final best practices to payer, provider and life sciences CEOs, boards, regulators, developers and other relevant people and organizations.

 “Digital health automation and responsible use of clinical data are the things we know have the highest likelihood of a near term impact on value in health care spending and also readiness for secure clinical information exchange,” said Amy Abernethy, MD, PhD, Principal Deputy Commissioner, FDA.